gorgona, Panama

 When we asked people living in gorgona about club and activities where newcomers can meet others, they responded:

 "Expats in Gorgona, Panama often join local clubs and activities to meet new people and immerse themselves in the local culture.
 One popular option is the Gorgona Beach Club, which offers a variety of activities such as swimming, beach volleyball, and social events.
 There are also several golf clubs in the area that attract a large expat community.
 In addition to clubs, expats often participate in community service projects or volunteer at local schools or charities.
 This not only provides a way to give back to the community, but also offers opportunities to meet locals and other expats.
 Language classes are another popular activity for expats in Gorgona.
 Learning Spanish can help expats better integrate into the local community and meet new people.
 Many language schools also organize social events and excursions, providing further opportunities for socializing.
 Expats also meet people through local events and festivals.
 Gorgona has a vibrant cultural scene with regular music, art, and food festivals that attract both locals and expats.
 These events provide a great opportunity to meet new people and experience the local culture.
 Finally, many expats in Gorgona meet people simply by being active in the community.
 This could involve shopping at local markets, attending local church services, or simply striking up conversations with neighbors.
-The people of Gorgona are known for their friendliness and hospitality, making it easy for expats to make new friends and feel at home," remarked one expat living in gorgona, Panama.
+The people of Gorgona are known for their friendliness and hospitality, making it easy for expats to make new friends and feel at home," said one expat who made the move to gorgona.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.